Theranos

 Whether investors and board members should have demanded independent validation of Theranos's technology claims before investing hundreds of millions of dollars.

-The analysis below was produced from the pre-decision document only — no hindsight.
+The analysis below was produced from the pre-decision document only.
+No hindsight.
 This is what the platform would have surfaced if it had been running in 2014-06-15.

 “The Edison platform is capable of performing over 200 standard laboratory tests from a single drop of blood drawn from a fingertip.
 Our proprietary micro-sample technology eliminates the need for traditional venipuncture, making diagnostic testing faster, cheaper, and accessible to millions.
 We project deployment across 10,000 pharmacy locations within 24 months.”